PaycheckCalculatorOnline logo

 What Are Tax Brackets?
 The Foundation

-A tax bracket is an income range with an associated tax rate.
-The United States uses a progressive tax system, meaning the rate increases as income increases — but only on the income within each bracket, not on all income.
+A tax bracket is an income range paired with a tax rate.
+The US uses a progressive tax system — rates increase as income rises, but only on the income within each bracket, not on everything you've earned.

-Think of tax brackets like steps on a staircase.
-Each step has its own rate, and you only pay that step's rate on the income that falls on that step.
-Income on the first step pays 10%.
-Income on the second step pays 12%.
-And so on.
+Think of it like steps on a staircase.
+Each step has its own rate.
+You only pay that rate on the income that sits on that particular step — not on the steps below it.

 - 10%: $0 – $11,925